Awes19-byte/Mobile-Project.KC-Detect/README.md

-# Corneal Deformations Detection on Android using TFLite \n
+# Corneal Deformations Detection on Android using TFLite
 The project aim is to determine if a Deep Learning and a mobile device can be used to help diagnose corneal abnormalities.
 The hypothesis is that an image taken from a mobile device of corneal topography image and can be utilised for automatic diagnosis of abnor-